-It recalls the traditions of the Mesoamerican peoples where cocoa was pressed into stone, and drunk during rites and ceremonies together with other local spices without adding sugar.
-This very energetic drink is used by holistic sectors to facilitate meditation and conviviality in a modern key.
+It recalls the traditions of the Mesoamerican peoples where cocoa was stone-pressed using the "metate !, and drunk during rites and ceremonies together with other local spices without adding sugar.
+This highly energetic drink is used by holistic sectors to facilitate meditation and conviviality in a modern key.

 What is meant by Bean to Bar chocolate?

 Although there is no legal definition of "artisan" for chocolate, what we mean is: processed from A to Z. That is: we grow, export-import and process the cocoa beans until they are transformed into squares of chocolate to which we only add brown sugar (muscovado, coconut, panela, demerara ..).
 We do not buy semi-industrial chocolate products to just pour them into the stamps, but we take care of every stage of processing.

 There is still no scientific-legal definition on what the characteristics of raw cocoa should be (including temperatures).
 There is no third party that establishes the traceability parameters (as is done with ISO, and organic certifications for example), which can also guarantee that the "cocoa has not been exposed to temperatures over 42ºC (current parameter) during the phases For example, fermentation reaches temperatures over 50º C. So everything is based on the good faith of companies, people, who promote their products as "raw" and as healthy more than others, without however offering scientific comparisons and specific analyzes that can actually support these hypotheses.

 Obviously we invite you to take a tour of some cocoa plantation to understand what we are talking about, how it is worked from the first moment and then make your own opinion.
 Rather, we think it is more important to focus on the "quality of cocoa", of the artisan processes (bean to bar, farm to bar ..), origin, traceability, of the people behind the supply chain, profile of flavors, sustainability, history, etc. .